spark-redshift-community/spark-redshift/README.md

 then the connector can be used to write the field to redshift.
 There are few important limitations:

 1. No nested fields may have names containing upper case letters
+2. Any map keys must be StringType
-2. No map keys may contain upper case letters
+3. No map keys may contain upper case letters
-3. tempformat must be one of `CSV`, `CSV GZIP`, or `PARQUET`
+4. tempformat must be one of `CSV`, `CSV GZIP`, or `PARQUET`

 Using the connector, writing a struct to a column `a` looks like: